 Figure 1: The graph structure of the (a) traditional Latent CRF models H-CRF/H-CORF, and (b) proposed VSL-CRF model.
-In H-CRF/H-CORF, the latent states h, relating the observation sequence $\mathbf{x} = \{x_1, \ldots, x_T\}$ to the target label y (e.g., emotion or AU activation), are allowed to be either nominal or ordinal, while in VSL-CRF the latent variable $v = \{nominal, ordinal\}$ performs automatic selection of the optimal latent states for each sequence.
+In H-CRF/H-CORF, the latent states h, relating the observation sequence $\mathbf{x} = \{x_1, \dots, x_T\}$ to the target label y (e.g., emotion or AU activation), are allowed to be either nominal or ordinal, while in VSL-CRF the latent variable $v = \{nominal, ordinal\}$ performs automatic selection of the optimal latent states for each sequence.

-pressions, L-CRF have been used to model temporal dynamics of facial expressions as a sequence of latent states, relating the image features to the class label (e.g., an emotion category).
-A typical representative of these models is the Hidden CRF (H-CRF) [16, 8, 17, 18], used for facial expression recognition of six basic emotions.
+focus on hierarchical extensions of CRFs [7, 12, 1, 8], as they are directly related to the model proposed in this paper.
+These methods can be cast as variants of the CRFs called Latent CRFs (L-CRF) [6], and they have also been successfully used in other vision-domains (e.g. gesture recognition [6] and human motion estimation [13]) to encode dynamics of the target tasks.
+In the context of facial expressions, L-CRFs have been used to model temporal dynamics of facial expressions as a sequence of latent states, relating the image features to the class label (e.g., an emotion category).
+A typical representative of these models is the Hidden CRF (H-CRF) [14, 6, 15, 16], used for facial expression recognition of six basic emotions.
 Apart from temporal constraints imposed on its latent states, this model fails to account for the ordinal relationships between the latent states.
-However, this may be important if the aim is to encode intensity of target events as it is the case with encoding the intensity of facial expressions.
-To this end, the recently proposed Hidden Conditional Ordinal Random Field (H-CORF) model [9, 13] imposes additional constraints on the latent states of modelled events by exploiting their ordinal relationships.
-Specifically, this model implicitly enforces the latent states (e.g. emotions) to correlate with their temporal phases (or intensity) by representing them on an ordinal scale.
-This, in turn, results in the model with fewer parameters, which is less prone to overfitting, and, thus, able to discriminate better between events (e.g. facial expressions of different emotions [9, 13]).
+However, the latter may turn important for the model's performance when prior knowledge about the task is available (as in the case of facial expression activations, the intensity of which changes over time).
+To this end, the recently proposed Hidden Conditional Ordinal Random Field (H-CORF) model [7, 12] imposes additional constraints on the latent states of emotions by exploiting their ordinal relationships.
+Specifically, this model implicitly enforces the latent states (of emotions) to correlate with temporal phases (or intensity) of emotions by representing them on an ordinal scale.
+This, in turn, results in the model with fewer parameters, which is less prone to overfitting, and, thus, able to discriminate better between facial expressions of different emotions [7, 12].